TKar9901/Python-Battleships-Webgame/README.md

 try:
-- sphinx
+- finish readme
-- pipreqs
+- run setup.py
-- testing
+- try sphinx

 ## Introduction
 brief summary of the purpose of the project

 ## Prerequisites
 any dependencies not in the installation
+Flask>=3.0.0

 ## Installation
 any module dependencies